ut-osa/strata/README.md

 Strata: A Cross Media File System
 ==================================

+Strata is a research prototype file system, presented in SOSP 2017 [Strata].
+Strata is developed and tested on Ubuntu 16.04 LTS, Linux kernel 4.8.12 and gcc version 5.4.0.

+This repository contains initial source code and tests.
+Benchmarks will be released soon.
+As a research prototype, Strata has several limitations, described in [Limitations section](#Limitations)

 ### Building Strata ###
 Assume current directory is a project root directory.
 ##### 1. Build kernel